What to Do in Collie After Work

 Gym & Training Facilities

-Staying on top of your fitness during a long stint away makes a real difference — physically and mentally.
-Collie Hills Village has gym facilities available, with equipment suited for both strength training and cardio – no driving required.
+Staying on top of your fitness during a long stint away makes a real difference—physically and mentally.
+Collie Hills Village has gym facilities available, with equipment suited for both strength training and cardio, no driving required.

 Swimming

-Collie Aquatic Centre offers a pool facility for those who prefer laps or water-based recovery.
+Collie Aquatic Centre offers a pool facility for those who prefer laps or water-based fitness.
 Swimming is one of the better options for workers managing physical fatigue or joint load after a demanding shift.

 Recovery & Wellbeing

 It’s easy to underestimate how much your body accumulates over a long rotation.
-Many workers in FIFO and DIDO roles find that building a recovery routine — whether that’s stretching, foam rolling, or simply prioritising sleep — makes a meaningful difference to how they feel by week three or four.
+Many workers in FIFO and DIDO roles find that building a recovery routine—whether that’s stretching, foam rolling, or simply prioritising sleep — makes a meaningful difference to how they feel by week three or four.
 The Collie Hills Village facilities are set up with that in mind.

-Eat Well: Local Food Options
+Local Market Options

 Markets & Fresh Produce